ebnbin/warmoji/README.md

 - `android:lint`: performs Android project validation.
 - `build`: builds sources and archives of every project.
 - `clean`: removes `build` folders, which store compiled classes and built archives.
 - `tools:run`: starts the headless application.
-Note: if headless sources were not modified - and the application still creates `ApplicationListener` from `core` project - this task might fail due to no graphics support.
 - `desktop:jar`: builds application's runnable jar, which can be found at `desktop/build/libs`.
 - `desktop:run`: starts the application.
 - `test`: runs unit tests (if any).